shundhammer/qdirstat/README.md

   now only requires Qt which is typically installed anyway on a Linux / BSD / Unix machine with any X11 (graphical) desktop.

 - It should still compile and work with Qt4.
-I didn't test it, nor is this a supported scenario.
-But given the emphasis on QML / Qt Quick with Qt5, not much changed in the general area of item views or the other widgets used here.
-If anybody needs Qt4 support and is willing to invest the time, (reasonably small) patches for Qt4 compatibility are welcome -- see also section "Contributing" below.
+We now have a contributor who is very interested in that (Michael Matz), so it should be possible to maintain this compatibility.

 ## Old Features